-Database Replication Software Solution
+Database Replication Software

-Log-based replication provides a way to deliver the data needed to power real-time analytics without the performance problems and complexity issues associated with traditional approaches.
+Log-based database replication provides a way to deliver the data needed to power real-time analytics without the performance problems and complexity issues associated with traditional approaches.
 Because these real-time analytics are so much in demand for many business and government organizations, we have developed our database replication software to support this approach.

 HVR supports log-based change data capture out of most commonly used databases to enable real-time updates with minimal system impact.
 On a well-configured system, HVR captures data from the source as soon as it is committed to the online transaction log.

 At the destination, HVR ensures scalability for large volumes of data for any target database through optimizations such as burst mode, coalescing changes, and the ability to combine transactions.

 A topology to fit every need

 With HVR, you get the ability to not only move data from one source system to another but also the ability to move data bi-directionally and multi-directionally while maintaining efficiency and accuracy.
 Watch the video to see how HVR’s database synchronization software is able to move data between sources and targets.

 Features such as collision detection, data validation, and reporting and monitoring give you assurance in moving high volumes of data between databases.

 Whether you’re replicating your data to a data lake or data warehouse, from on-prem to the cloud, we support it.